ash-project/ash_admin/README.md

 If you make changes to the resources, you can generate migrations with `mix generate_migrations`

+If you make changes to any of the assets (CSS or JavaScript), including updating dependencies that include assets such as LiveView, you will need to recompile the assets with `mix assets.build`.

 ## Contributors

 Ash is made possible by its excellent community!